conrad619/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4200-Breakout-Board/Datasheet/README.md

 ### Software

-Download the latest firmware and bootloader of the RAK811 WisBee Breakout Module provided in the table below.
+Download the latest firmware and bootloader of the RAK400 WisBee™ Breakout Module provided in the table below.

 #### Firmware